Vyral/base-template/_posts/2022-02-25-big-fork-has-a-new-attraction-on-the-way.md

 ---
 layout: post
-title: Big Fork Has a New Attraction on the Way
+title: The Flathead Valley Has a New Attraction on the Way
 date: 2022-02-25 15:48:47
 tags:
   - Attraction
-excerpt: The Big Fork area is getting a new semi-professional baseball team!
+excerpt: The Flathead Valley area is getting a new semi-professional baseball team!
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Scott+Hollinger/2022/Big+Fork+Has+a+New+Attraction+on+the+Way.mp4
 pullquote: '"This team could be an anchor for our community."'